Net metering: History

 Utilities in Idaho adopted net metering in 1980, and in Arizona in 1981.
 Massachusetts adopted net metering in 1982.
 By 1998, 22 states or utilities therein had adopted net metering.
 Two California utilities initially adopted a monthly "net metering" charge, which included a "standby charge", until the Public Utilities Commission (PUC) banned such charges.
-In 2005, all U.S. utilities were required to offer net metering "upon request".
+In 2005, all U.S. utilities were required to consider adopting rules offering net metering "upon request" by the Energy Policy Act of 2005.
 Excess generation is not addressed.
 As of 2013, 43 U.S. states have adopted net metering, as well as utilities in 3 of the remaining states, leaving only 4 states without any established procedures for implementing net metering.
 However, a 2017 study showed that only 3% of U.S. utilities offer full retail compensation for net metering with the remainder offering less than retail rates, having credit expire annually, or some form of indefinite rollover.

 Net metering was slow to be adopted in Europe, especially in the United Kingdom, because of confusion over how to address the value added tax (VAT).
 Only one utility company in Great Britain offers net metering.

 The United Kingdom government is reluctant to introduce the net metering principle because of complications in paying and refunding the value added tax that is payable on electricity, but pilot projects are underway in some areas.

 In Canada, some provinces have net metering programs.